 How do students in receipt of Pupil Premium do at The King Edward VI School?

-For 2017 GCSE there were 48 Year 11 students out of the cohort of in receipt of pupil premium funding – 14% of the student body.
+For 2017 GCSE there were 48 Year 11 students in receipt of pupil premium funding – 14% of the student body.
 Disadvantaged students achieved an attainment 8 points score of 34.1 with 47.9% achieving a Level 4+ in English and 41.7% achieving a Level 4+ in Maths.